geraintpalmer/prelim2/reassessment.md

 ---

 + The number of marks available for each question is given in parenthesis.
 There is a total of 50 marks.
-+ Please submit this electronicallythrough Learning Central.
++ Please submit this electronically through Learning Central.
 You may either type this up, or scan in handwritten solutions.

 Question A (9)
 ==============